everit-org/authentication-api/README.md

  - [AuthenticationContext][4]: we can query the Resource ID of the actual Thread or the configured Default Resource ID (aka Guest Resource ID)

-#How to use the Authentication Context API?
+#How to use the API?
 Usage examples are availbe [here][5].

 #Concept